Skip to Content

 By

-“Many of the courses with 5,000 feet of drop [several are on this list] will absolutely crush your quads,” warned Jessica Murphy, cofounder of BibRave.
+“Many of the courses with 5,000 feet of drop [a few are on this list] will absolutely crush your quads,” warned Jessica Murphy, cofounder of BibRave.
 “While you may benefit from the elevation drop early on, you may overly fatigue your legs later on if they’re not used to the pounding.”

 Another tip: Practice downhill running in your race day shoes before you toe the starting line, Murphy added.
 Why?
 “Running downhill can give you different hot spots on your feet, and if you haven’t practiced for it, you may be in for some race day foot pain or blisters, especially with some of the newer shoes that have a more significant heel-toe drop.”